gansheer/camel-dashboard-operator/docs/index.md

 ## The Camel custom resource

-The operator uses a simple custom resource known as `App` or `Capp` (as Camel App) which stores certain metrics around your running applications.
+The operator uses a simple custom resource known as `CamelApp` or `capp` which stores certain metrics around your running applications.
 The operator detects the Camel applications you're deploying to the cluster, identifying them in a given namespace or a given metadata label that need to be included when deploying your applications (all configurable on the operator side).

 ## How to see the dashboard

-As the operator knows about `App` custom resource, you can use any Kubernetes tool (`kubectl`, `oc`) to visualize it.
+As the operator knows about `CamelApp` custom resource, you can use any Kubernetes tool (`kubectl`, `oc`) to visualize it.
 In order to render the resources graphically we are also developing an [Openshift plugin](https://github.com/camel-tooling/camel-openshift-console-plugin) which can be installed separately.